A Community Transforming Its Energy Systems—And Its Future

 - The solar PV park is integrated with the existing local electrical grid, operated by Manitoba Hydro.

-- The monitoring systems for 3 energy systems (biomass, geothermal, and solar PV) are integrated into the satellite system in the community, so that both the local operators and the remote support team can monitor operations in real time, can be alerted to any problems, and can work together to diagnose and fix those problems.
+- The monitoring systems for 3 energy systems (biomass, geothermal, and solar PV) are integrated into the satellite system in the community.